How effective is your free flow play provision in the early years?

 Effective parent communication.

-Sharing your nursery or school’s outdoor provision during prospective parent walkarounds can help to explain how prominent outdoor play is in your EYFS setting.
+Sharing your nursery or school’s outdoor provision during prospective parent walkarounds can certainly help to explain how prominent outdoor play is in your EYFS setting.
 It can be useful to highlight to parents at the beginning of each half-term the clothing necessary for outdoor play (waterproof, warm clothing).
 You can contact local charity shops for a spare stash to ensure no child is left without.

 Inspiring outdoor play equipment.